 One of the biggest pain points for all marketers is the sheer quantity of content required to engage audiences 24/7.
 The fact that social is never “off” can appear extremely daunting.
 Even the most advanced social companies are struggling to generate the volume of quality content required to consistently humanise the brand.
 Using employee generated content alleviates content generation fatigue – CGF (yes, I just made that name up).

 If you come from an employer branding background, you’ll know that an EVP (employee value proposition) balances aspirational stretch and everyday reality.
 To understand the reality, there is only one group of people you can talk to: namely, those on the front line delivering the service day in day out.
-For this reason, employee advocacy breaks down psychological barriers that customer, jobs seekers and employees experience when exposed to direct advertising.
+For this reason, employee advocacy breaks down psychological barriers that customers, jobs seekers and employees experience when exposed to direct advertising.
 They know that what they are seeing and hearing is the truth – and can therefore be relied upon.

 Ultimately the true power of social media advocacy hinges on the buy-In from your own employees.
 Letting your own employees promote a living, breathing and evolving employee value proposition.
 It’s fair to say that if you wish to embrace employee advocacy as an brand marketing strategy, you need to accept that you are going to lose a little control.
 That’s not to say that communications can’t be moderated, but does mean you need to ensure you have a social media policy in place and employees have been trained on the associated technologies.
 Giving your employees a brand voice increases ownership, and we all know that ownership bestows pride and belonging (those feelings associated with workplace happiness and great culture).
 Employees who advocate the brand are engaged individuals.
 They have bought into the company’s missions and vision, and openly promote the organisation.